 These days, my old life is a distant memory.
 Sometimes I actually look back and find it hard to believe those years ever really happened at all.
 They just replay in my mind like a movie I once watched, or a dream from years before.
 Three years in the office is just one big blur, but three years on the road has blessed me with enough memories to fill several lifetimes.
 I can finally say with honesty: if I died today, I would have very few regrets at all.

 People ask me all the time about my future plans, and to be honest, I don’t have too many.
-In terms of money, I don’t need a lot; between this site, some side projects, my freelance gigs, my savings, and the investments I made during my working years, I make enough to live quite comfortably in many different countries.
+In terms of money, I don’t need a lot; between life as a blogger, some side projects, my freelance gigs, my savings, and the investments I made during my working years, I make enough to live quite comfortably in many different countries.
 I live a much simpler life than I did before, and spend far less than I used to; at my old job I used to pay $13 a day just to park my car.
 That amount alone is enough to get by each day in many of my favourite cities around the world.